usnistgov/FIPS201/_Appendix/glossary.md

 person's _identity_ and an authenticator (e.g., _PIV Card_ or _derived PIV credential_).

 Authenticator
-: Something the cardholder possesses and controls (e.g., _PIV Card_ or _derived PIV credential_) that is used to authenticate the cardholder’s identity.
+: Something the cardholder possesses and controls (e.g., _PIV Card_ or _derived PIV credential_) that is used to authenticate the cardholder's identity.

 Authenticator Assurance Level (AAL)
 : A measure of the strength of an _authentication_ mechanism and, therefore, the confidence in it, as